-We have lunch in a restaurant in the Kreml, a charming building that is a converted old Orthodow church!
-Many other churches are still... churches but closed "na remont", for restauration.
+We have lunch in a restaurant in the Kreml, a charming building that is a converted old Orthodox church!
+Many other churches are still... churches but closed na remont, which means for restauration.
 But no one is working at them, it seems there is no hurry to restore them any time soon.

 When we reach the camping ground the receptionist has a proposal: we would be upgraded to a proper hotel but on one condition: we must now ask why.
 Well, it's an easy one.
 So we accept and get settled in a fairly nice if simple hotel.

 In the evening we go to town.
 Again shut churches dot our serendipitous itinerary around the city.
 They must have been really magnificent in their old times.

 We park Giallina by the "Neva" restaurant, near the bank of the river of the same name.
 As we walk to the restaurant, one man comes up to me and offers 20 rubles for a crocodile belt I am wearing, but I need it and must regretfully decline.
 He offers 30 rubles.
 No deal.